 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," which allows an entity the irrevocable option to elect fair value for the initial and subsequent measurement for certain financial assets and liabilities on a contract-by-contract basis.
 Subsequent changes in fair value of these financial assets and liabilities would be recognized in earnings when they occur.
 SFAS No. 159 further establishes certain additional disclosure requirements.
 SFAS No. 159 is effective for the Company's consolidated financial statements for the fiscal year beginning on November 1, 2008 (2009 for the Company), with earlier adoption permitted.
-Management is currently evaluating the impact, if any, and timing of the adoption of SFAS No. 159 on the Company's consolidated financial statements.
+The Company's adoption of SFAS No. 159 is not expected to have a material impact on the Company's consolidated financial statements.

 In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations," and SFAS No. 160, "Accounting and Reporting of Noncontrolling Interests in Consolidated Financial Statements, an amendment of ARB No. 51."
 These new standards will significantly change the financial accounting and reporting of business combination transactions and noncontrolling (or minority) interests in consolidated financial statements.
 The Company will be required to adopt SFAS Nos.
 141(R) and 160 on November 1, 2009 (2010 for the Company).
-The Company is currently evaluating the impact, if any, that the adoption of SFAS Nos.141 (R) and 160 will have on its consolidated financial statements.
+The Company is currently evaluating the impact, if any, that the adoption of SFAS Nos.141(R) and 160 will have on its consolidated financial statements.

-In March 2008, the FASB issued SFAS 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133."
-The objective of SFAS 161 is to enhance the current disclosure framework in Statement 133 and improve the transparency of financial reporting for derivative instruments and hedging activities.
-SFAS 161 requires entities to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
-SFAS 161 is effective for the Company's financial statements for the fiscal year beginning November 1, 2010 (2011 for the Company).
-The Company is currently evaluating the impact, if any, that the adoption of SFAS 161 will have on its consolidated financial statements.
+In March 2008, the FASB issued SFAS No.161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133."
+The objective of SFAS No.161 is to enhance the current disclosure framework in Statement 133 and improve the transparency of financial reporting for derivative instruments and hedging activities.
+SFAS No.161 requires entities to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations, and (c) how derivative instruments and related hedged items are accounted for under Statement 138 No.161 is effective for the Company's financial statements for the fiscal year beginning November 1, 2010 (2011 for the Company).
+The Company is currently evaluating the impact, if any, that the adoption of SFAS No.161 will have on its consolidated financial statements.